-Each month I go through as much as I can bear from a list of new releases, and I make a short, sweet playlist of my favourites.
-And by short and sweet, I mean between half an hour and an hour long.
-(This will depend on how many releases there actually were that month).
-You can listen to them on your journey to work, or when you’re washing the dishes and at the end of it all you can say you gave ‘new’ a chance.
+Each month I go through as much as I can bear from a list of new releases, and I add them to a full playlist of my favourites for that year.
+You can listen to it on your journey to work, or when you’re washing the dishes and at the end of it all you can say you gave ‘new’ a chance.
 Who knows?
 You may find something you love.
 (See the GD about page to find out what music genres I listen to and pick from).

 Here we are, ploughing through the days as though summer is endless.
 BBQs – nil.
 Days on the beach – nil.
 But the music just keeps on coming, beckoning us to take a break.
 So I think it’s about time we stop, sit back and just chill.
 Get your headphones, find a spot in the grass and just relax.
-We’ve taken care of the rest – just hop over to our Spotify and give us a follow, or scroll down and dive in to 7 short and sweet playlists of new music, with more still to come!
+We’ve taken care of the rest – just hop over to our Spotify and give us a follow, or scroll down and dive in to our playlist of new music, with more still to come!

 January Music Favourites

 January saw new albums from a few indie folk rock favourites like Ryan Adams and Laura Marling as they set forth on their live tours.
 There’s a few heavier choices too from Cloud Nothings and Japandroids, which really helped on those cold, dark January mornings!